-Capital gains and losses are entered on Form 1099-B in TaxAct®, then automatically flow to Schedule D Capital Gains and Losses and/or Form 8949 Sales and Other Dispositions of Capital Assets.
+Capital gains and losses are entered on Form 1099-B in TaxAct.
+They automatically flow to Schedule D Capital Gains and Losses and/or Form 8949 Sales and Other Dispositions of Capital Assets.

 To enter Form 1099-B into the TaxAct program:

-If you sold stocks, funds, or similar property acquired through several different purchases, you may report the sale on one form and enter "Various" as the date acquired on Schedule D. In this instance, you must indicate if the sale was short-term or long-term gain or loss.
-If the sale included both short-term and long-term gains or losses, enter the sale on two separate Forms 1099-B. Note: You cannot enter "Various" as the Date Sold.
+Entering sale dates for multiple stocks or funds: If you sold stocks, funds, or similar property acquired through several different purchases, report the sale on one form and enter "various" as the date acquired on Schedule D. You must indicate if the sale was a short-term or long-term gain or loss.
+If the sale included both short-term and long-term gains or losses, enter the sale on two separate Forms 1099-B. (In these instances, you can’t enter "various" as the date sold.)